The Problem

 OAuth setup for email providers is complex and tokens expire

-Attachment handling requires additional storage configuration
+Attachment handling requires manual storage configuration and brittle parsing

 You shouldn't have to build this yourself.